Sayeh-1337/brAin/README.md

 - Improve the integration between episodic and semantic memory
 - Implement attention mechanisms for more effective visual processing
 - Support for additional environments beyond VizDoom
+- Create a Doom-specific dataset for YOLO fine-tuning

 ## License